-John Sheard L3 & Shelley wtw L2
+John Sheard L3 & Tess Fitz wtw L2

 A key-person system gives each member of staff responsibility for a few children.
 Each child when they are settling in chooses their key person.
 This key person is a special adult your child can relate to, which can make settling into the group very much easier.
 The key-person is in a position to help tailor aspects of the curriculum to the unique needs of each individual child via planning meetings.
 The key-person maintains links with the child’s home setting, working with parents through shared record keeping to ensure that all children are supported in reaching their potential.
 These notes can be viewed at any time by making an appointment to ensure appropriate time is allotted for discussions.

-John is Roo Group key person also works with Shelley.
+John is Tigger Group key person also works with Shelley.
 John has worked at the Pre-School since May 2015.
 John has a Diploma Level 3 in Childcare and Education.
 John specialises in Physical development and Speech and Language within the preschool.
 He is also First Aid and Food Hygiene trained and up to date with all child protection safeguarding procedures and policies.

 Siddika is the preschool's deputy manager and SENDco and can speak several languages.
 John plans with Siddika the SENDco support children who have additional needs they plan opportunities and experiences for the children to access the curriculum and support parents to ensure they understand their children's unique needs.